FrostFyre1337/Windows-Performance-Tweaks/README.md

     1. Run the "Automatic Maintenance.bat" periodically to maintain your Windows Installation.

 # Attention:

 Don't use the "Disable Services.bat" if you intent to download apps from the Microsoft Store.
 It will prevent any download from Windows Store.

 # Credits:
-hosts.file and Windows 10 Debloater are collected from there respected creators StevenBlack and Sycnex.
+hosts.file and Windows 10 Debloater are collected from thier respected creators StevenBlack and Sycnex.